kalfton/Noveltypaper/README.md

 The raw data can be downloaded here: https://wustl.box.com/s/v4x3zjvyopexyud3ghnk87apav9ma6ay

-For the "sampleneuron.m" and "Sampleneuron_for_learning.m" the raw data is needed and should be put in under the Plot_all_session_code/raw_data/ directory.
+For the "sampleneuron.m" and "Sampleneuron_for_learning.m" the raw data is needed and should be put under the Plot_all_session_code/raw_data/ directory.